 - Methylamphetamine (speed, ice, crystal meth, base)

-Any traces of the drugs above and you will be penalised with court imposed fines up to $1400 and loss of licence for up to nine months - even for a first offence in QLD.
-In NSW penalties can include fines up to $2, 200, up to 9 months in jail and licence disqualification for a first offence.
+Any traces of the drugs above and you will be penalised with court-imposed fines up to $1400 and loss of licence for up to nine months - even for the first offence in QLD.
 If you are caught drug driving a second time and your first offence is still to be heard by a court your licence will be immediately suspended in QLD.
 It is therefore extremely important that you have the best representation when dealing with a drug driving offence in court.

 - More information about drug driving penalties in QLD